UniversitaDellaCalabria/Portale-PoC/README.md

 As we can see symbols like `+` and `-` will exlude or include words.
 Specifying "some bunch of words" will match the entire sequence.
-That's something very similar to Google!
+That's something very similar to something professional 😎.

 Post Pre Save Hooks